David-Durst/embeddedHaskellAetherling/README.txt

 1. To reproduce the experiments in the Evaluation (section 8 of paper)
     a.
 Type the following (without "") in the terminal: "cd /home/pldi/pldi/embeddedHaskellAetherling/"
     b.
 Type the following (without "") in the terminal: "pnr/run.sh"
-        1. NOTE: This will take between 1 and 4 hours to run.
-It is doing synthesis and implementation using Xilinx Vivado Design Suite 2018.2 for many designs.
-        2. This step runs synthesis on the verilog files in "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples".
-        3. The top folders in that directory separate the Aetherling, Halide-HLS (titled halide_to_hardware), and Spatial verilog files.
-        4. We have included the Halide-HLS and Spatial verilog files generated for the paper.
+        i.
+NOTE: This will take between 1 and 4 hours to run.
+It is doing synthesis and implementation using Xilinx Vivado Design Suite 2018.2 for many designs. ii.
+This step runs synthesis on the verilog files in "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples". iii.
+The top folders in that directory separate the Aetherling, Halide-HLS (titled halide_to_hardware), and Spatial verilog files. iv.
+We have included the Halide-HLS and Spatial verilog files generated for the paper.
 The Aetherling verilog files are regenerated each time the tests are rerun.
-        5. Within each of the aetherling_copies, halide_to_hardware, and spatial folders are the folders for each application in the Evaluation section.
+        v.
+Within each of the aetherling_copies, halide_to_hardware, and spatial folders are the folders for each application in the Evaluation section.
 These are: map, conv2d, conv2d_b2b, and sharpen.
-The other apps within the aetherling_copies folder may work but are not part of the paper's results.
-        6. Within each of the app's folders are the verilog files for the app at a specific throughput specified by slowdown.
-For example, the file "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples/aetherling_copies/conv2d/conv2d_16.v" has a slowdown of 16, or emits the output at 16th the rate of a pipeline that emitted all output in 1 clock cycle.
-        7. To run fewer designs through Vivado and thus finish pnr/run.sh more quickly, delete some of these files.
+The other apps within the aetherling_copies folder may work but are not part of the paper's results. vi.
+Within each of the app's folders are the verilog files for the app at a specific throughput specified by slowdown.
+For example, the file "/home/pldi/pldi/embeddedHaskellAetherling/test/verilog_examples/aetherling_copies/conv2d/conv2d_16.v" has a slowdown of 16, or emits the output at 16th the rate of a pipeline that emitted all output in 1 clock cycle. vii.
+To run fewer designs through Vivado and thus finish pnr/run.sh more quickly, delete some of these files.
 Note: doing so may break the chart generation code for visualizing the results.
 You may be required to edit "/home/pldi/pldi/aetherling/aetherling/helpers/pnr_graphs.py" to deal with less data.
     c.
 When the prior step finishes, the graphs which reproduce figures 11-13 in the paper will be in "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs".
 Additionally, stdout will contain the data from the graphs in text form.
-        1. "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs/ae_results.pdf" - reproduces figure 11
+        i. "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs/ae_results.pdf" - reproduces figure 11
-        2. "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs/ae_versus_hth.pdf" - reproduces figure 12
+        ii. "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs/ae_versus_hth.pdf" - reproduces figure 12
-        3. "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs/ae_versus_sp.pdf" - reproduces figure 13
+        iii. "/home/pldi/pldi/embeddedHaskellAetherling/pnr/figs/ae_versus_sp.pdf" - reproduces figure 13
-        4. We use the following shorthands in the stdout:
+        iv.
+We use the following shorthands in the stdout:
             a.
 SP - Spatial
             b.
 HTH - Halide-To-Hardware, ie Halide-HLS
-2.
+2. To explore the scheduler and rewrite rules code, look at "/home/pldi/pldi/embeddedHaskellAetherling/src/Core/Aetherling/Rewrites/Sequence_To_Partially_Parallel_Space_Time/Rewrite_Expr.hs".
+    a.
+The top function in this file is "rewrite_to_partially_parallel".
+It converts a Sequence Language expression into a Space-Time IR expression with a target throughput.
+    b.
+The rewrite rules are implemented in the function "sequence_to_partially_parallel".
+3. To explore the shallow and deep embeddings of the Sequence Language and Space-Time IR, look at the code contained within "/home/pldi/pldi/embeddedHaskellAetherling/src/Core/Aetherling/Languages".